prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 }
 ```

+If you need a LiveConnect script on the page please connect your LiveIntent representative for it.
 If you're not already a LiveIntent customer, feel free to [reach out](https://www.liveintent.com/get-in-touch/) to us.
 You can also explore the [LiveIntent’s privacy policies](https://www.liveintent.com/services-privacy-policy/).

 ## How LiveIntent user ID sub-module works